edinburgh-napier/set09121/lectures/lecture2.md

 Evidence of good software engineering - only include what you need.

-Therefore it follows that you *know* should what you need.
+Therefore it follows that you should *know* what you need.

 <br>

 You should understand everything that is in your repo, and be able to justify it's place there. <!-- .element: class="fragment" -->

-If you can't; then it shows that you don't understand your own work. <!-- .element: class="fragment" -->
+If you can't, then it shows that you don't understand your own work. <!-- .element: class="fragment" -->

 ---